Newborns’ Brachial Plexus Injury: Parent Guide

 After Surgery Care: After the operation, your little one will need some physical therapy to help get the movement and function back in the arm that’s been affected.
 This rehab process might take a few months or even longer.
 But don’t worry, with a whole lot of patience and a strong support system, most kids with these kind of nerve injuries can adjust and lead full and active lives.

-What’s the Future Look Like for Newborns with These Nerve Injuries?: The future for a newborn with this kind of nerve injury really depends on how severe the injury is and which specific nerves are involved.
+What’s the future look like for babies with these nerve injuries?: The future for a baby with this kind of injury really depends on how severe the injury is and which specific nerves are involved.
 While most infants with these injuries tend to bounce back pretty well, there are cases where some may have to deal with lasting weakness or even paralysis in the affected arm or hand.

 Dealing with the challenges of raising a kid with this kind of nerve injury takes a lot of thought and care.
 It’s super important to remember that, no matter how tough things get, your child deserves all the love and support you can give.
 Here are some tips from the pros for parents in this situation: